a7mds3d2001/a7mds3d2001/README.md

 <!-- GOVET PROJECT -->

-### Govet App
+### GOVET

 <p>
-Govet is the first complete veterinary platform for pets' health in Egypt, allowing pet owners to book a vet appointment, video call, or home visit.
-Users can also add their pets to their account and pay for services through the app.
+Govet is Egypt's first all-inclusive veterinary platform for pets, enabling users to book appointments, video calls, or home visits, add pets to their account, and make payments through the app.
-Admin Dashboards for Govet, Clinic, and Doctor, enabling them to manage reservations and appointments efficiently.
-Overall, Govet offers a comprehensive platform for pet owners to access veterinary services and care easily.
 </p>

 <a href="https://github.com/mohammedelshafey12/Govet" target="_blank">